popgenDK/SATC/README.md

 Rscript --vanilla satc.R <prefix> <idxfile> <output folder path>
 ```

-SATC will output a list and saved as a single R object in (.rds) format.
-To read files in R:
+SATC will output three text files: a list of the inferred sex for each sample, a list with all sex linked scaffolds and another list with all sex linked scaffolds with depth difference consistent with being XZ chrosomome.
+It also produces two plots, and an R data object in (.rds) format conaining an R list with the data produced by SATC.
+To read the .rds file in R and extract the data and plots:
 ```R
 data <-readRDS(file ="path to <prefix>.sexSample_sexScaffolds.rds") #reads SATC output sexSamples <- data$sex #inferred sex for samples